 |Programme duration:||standard duration is 4 years;

 |Tuition fee:||5000 EUR/academic year|

-At Prague University of Economics and Business you can choose from 5 faculties which are offering a variety of 9 study programmes.
-Most of the study programmes can be studied either in English or in the Czech language.
+At Prague University of Economics and Business you can choose from 5 faculties which are offering a variety of 9 study programmes in English.

 All the programmes are offered in two modes of study: